EarthyScience/SINDBAD/dev/.documenter/pages/code/ml.md

 **Arguments**
 - `loss_functions::F`: An array or KeyedArray of loss functions, one per site (where `F` is a subtype of `AbstractArray{<:Function}`).

-- `array_loss_sites`: A matrix to store the scalar loss metric for each site and epoch (dimensions: site × epoch).
+- `loss_array_sites`: A matrix to store the scalar loss metric for each site and epoch (dimensions: site × epoch).

-- `array_loss_components`: A 3D tensor to store the loss components for each site, component, and epoch (dimensions: site × component × epoch).
+- `loss_array_components`: A 3D tensor to store the loss components for each site, component, and epoch (dimensions: site × component × epoch).

 - `epoch_number`: The current epoch number (integer).